-This financial report is designed to provide a general overview of NTASC's finances for all those with an interest in NTASC's finances.
+This financial report is designed to provide a general overview of NTASC's finances.
 Questions concerning any of the information provided in this report, or requests for additional financial information, should be addressed to the Niagara Tobacco Asset Securitization Corporation, Secretary/Treasurer, 59 Park Avenue, Lockport, New York, 14094.